Logging

 Parameters:

 default_logger (Logger | str | None) – If an instance of logging.Logger is provided, that’s the instance to which we will set the level set via the option.
-If the parameter is a string, we will fetch it with logging.getLogger.
-If not provided or None, the default Python root logger is used.
+If the parameter is a string, we use that to fetch it from the global registry with logging.getLogger.
+If no logger with that ID already exist or if the parameter is None, we will create a new logger with Click Extra’s default configuration.

 property all_loggers: Generator[Logger, None, None]